CosmoLike/cocoa/README.md

           && conda config --prepend channels conda-forge \
           && conda config --set channel_priority strict \
           && conda init bash

+**Step :three:**: After running this command, you will see a message in the terminal that ends with the statement *For changes to take effect, close and re-open your current shell*.
+Then, type

+    source ~/.bashrc

+After that, the `conda` command will be available.

 ### :interrobang: FAQ: How do we set the Slow/Fast decomposition on MCMC chains with Cosmolike?
 Manual Blocking <a name="manual_blocking_cosmolike"></a>